 Holding & Trading Companies

-Although maintaining its pole positon as a top holding and trading company jurisdiction, Cyprus’ comparative advantages are also strengthening the country’s status as an attractive headquartering location – especially with the global changes in regulation and the increasing demand for companies to create business substance.
-An added benefit to the country’s offering is the launch of new legislation and tax incentives for high-net-worth individuals and high-earning expat executives, providing a 50% exemption on personal income tax for those earning more than €100,000.
-Evidence of Cyprus’ appeal as an HQ location is also the thriving forex industry as well as the strong shipping sector.
-The success of shipping, an industry which contributes approximately €1 billion each year to the economy, has also developed clusters and auxiliary services – a model that could be successfully replicated for the burgeoning oil and gas sector.
+Cyprus’ comparative advantages have strengthened the country’s status as an attractive headquartering location.
+Many multinationals already use Cyprus as an administration, sales and marketing centre to manage and launch their products or services into regional markets.
+Companies such as NCR, Kardex, amdocs, Bernhard Schulte Shipmanagement and Wargaming have all established headquarters on the island.
+An added benefit to the country’s offering are new tax incentives for high-net-worth individuals and high-earning expat executives, providing a 50% exemption on personal income tax for those earning more than €100,000.
+Evidence of Cyprus’ appeal as an HQ location is also the thriving forex industry and the strong shipping sector.
+The success of shipping, an industry which contributes approximately €1 billion each year to the economy, has also developed clusters and auxiliary services – a model that could be successfully replicated for the growing oil and gas sector.

-For more than 20 years, Cyprus has been the jurisdiction of choice for Foreign Exchange (Forex) brokers and the country hosts a thriving industry and headquarters for many global giants such as FXTM, FXPro and IronFX.
+For more than 20 years, Cyprus has been the jurisdiction of choice for Foreign Exchange (Forex) brokers and the country hosts a thriving industry and headquarters for many global giants in the field.
 The last decade has seen particular growth in the number of retail forex brokers locating their operations to Cyprus, thanks to low corporate tax rates and the country’s excellent infrastructure.
 Another key advantage is Cyprus’ efficient regulatory framework under the supervision of the Cyprus Securities and Exchange Commission (CySEC), which is fully aligned with EU directives and European MiFID regulations.
-Cyprus was the first in the EU to regulate the foreign exchange market and CySEC is credited for attracting foreign investors to set up Cyprus Investment Firms (CIFs).
-With years of expertise and advanced infrastructure in electronic platforms, which have also contributed to the building of a successful binary options business, Cyprus offers strategic advantages that have positioned it among the most attractive destinations for international forex business.
+Cyprus was the first in the EU to regulate the foreign exchange market and CySEC is credited with attracting foreign companies to set up Cyprus Investment Firms (CIFs).
+With years of expertise and advanced infrastructure in electronic platforms, Cyprus offers strategic advantages that have positioned it among the most attractive destinations for international forex business.